mikamai/event-manager-backend/README.md

 # Mikamai Event Manager

 Mikamai's event management system, used by us as well as many communities around the world to gather and meet up.
-Publicly available at meetable.it.
+Publicly available at https://meetable.it.

 ## Design